-(viii) Test bottles, deadweight testers, certified test meters, not to exceed 123 months.
+- (viii) Test bottles, 1 cubic foot 10 years deadweight testers, certified test meters, not to exceed 123 months.

+- (vii) Deadweight testers 10 years.

+- (viii) Certified test meters 10 years.

-(ix) Meter testing systems must be calibrated when first installed and after alterations, damages, or repairs that might affect accuracy.
-To ensure that the accuracy of a meter testing system is maintained on a continuous basis, a daily leakage test must be made and a weekly accuracy test with a comparison meter of known accuracy must be made.
-If the test results differ by more than plus or minus 0.5% from the comparison meter, the cause of the error must be determined and necessary corrections must be made before the system is reused.
-The comparison meter must be checked at an interval of 1 year not to exceed 13 months.
+- (ix) Meter testing systems shallmust be calibrated when first installed and after alterations, damages, or repairs that might affect accuracy.
+To assure ensure that the accuracy of a meter testing system is maintained on a continuous basis, a daily leakage test shallmust be made and a weekly accuracy test with a comparison meter of known accuracy shallmust be made.
+If the test results differ by more than plus or minus 0.5% from the comparison meter, the cause of the error shallmust be determined and necessary corrections shallmust be made before the system is reused.
+The comparison meter shallmust be checked at an interval of 1 year not to exceed 13 months.

-(f) Utilities shall maintain records of meters that have been tested during the preceding calendar year and shall make this information available to the commission upon request.
+- (f) Utilities shall maintain records of meters that have been tested during the preceding calendar year and shall make this information available to the commission upon request.
 The record must contain all of the following information for each meter tested:

-(i) Set year.
+- (i) Set year.

-(ii) Type of case.
+- (ii) Type of case.

-(iii) Manufacturer.
+- (iii) Manufacturer.

-(iv) Customer class, either commercial and industrial or residential.
+- (iv) Customer class, either commercial and industrial or residential.

-(v) Results of the meter test.
+- (v) Results of the meter test.

-(vi) Whether the meter was retired and if so the reasons for the retirement.
+- (vi) Whether the meter was retired and if so the reasons for the retirement.